MSFS: In-Sim Settings

 VR: Texture Resolution

-The texture size determines how much VRAM you are using.
+Texture Resolution makes a difference to the amount of detail you will see on the ground, so put this one as high as you can.
+The texture size also determines how much VRAM you are using.
 The place to find out whether the texture resolution might be causing problems is in the Dedicated GPU Memory Usage chart in the task manager.
 You will gain stability by ensuring there is spare capacity in your VRAM, for example 20% free.
-In this screenshot, the memory is nearly full even after switching the texture resolution from Ultra to High, but the VR flight was smoother as a result of making this change.
+In this screenshot, the memory is nearly full even after switching the texture resolution from Ultra to High, but the VR flight was smoother as a result of making the change.

-VR: Anisotropic Filtering (low)
+VR: Anisotropic Filtering (Maximum)

 This setting reduces texture blur caused by perspective views and requires a fair amount of computational power to get a decent result.
 The higher the value, the shallower the viewing angle that can be achieved.
 Without anisotropic filtering you may, for example, may see box-like artefacts along the further edges of runways when taking off, etc. Another way to combat runway blur is to increase the texture super-sampling.